 Particularly vulnerable are the teenagers and underage drinkers, who often engage in binge drinking or consume alcohol in large quantities at once.
 A 2015 study revealed 18% of high school students who have admitted to drinking are binge-drinkers, and this dangerous pattern of excessive drinking often takes its toll on the student’s health and academic performance.

 What are the effects of alcohol on the body?
-So, the person may at first feel euphoric and at a pleasant state, but as their BAC goes up, so does the risk of decreased coordination, clouded judgment, and poor decision-making.
-Oftentimes, risky sexual behavior and dangerous activities accompany these impairments.
+So, the person may at first feel euphoric and a pleasant state, but as their BAC goes up, so does the risk of decreased coordination, clouded judgment, and poor decision-making.
+Often, risky sexual behavior and dangerous activities accompany these impairments.
 And as BAC continues to rise, one might blackout or suffer from amnesia.

 - A drunken stupor and inability to come back to consciousness